snairaadarsh/pdf-semantic-comparison/README.md

 ```

+## Results Screenshot

+- Screenshots og the implementation in Results directory

 ## Notes

--The application runs entirely locally
+- The application runs entirely locally
--Performance depends on PDF size and selected embedding model
+- Performance depends on PDF size and selected embedding model
--Larger models (e.g. SBERT) may require more system memory
+- Larger models (e.g. SBERT) may require more system memory